JeanSebastienBash/DorisGPT/README.md

 ### DEPLOYMENT

-1. **Clone** DorisGPT Repo on you laptop or server with micro device entry :
+1. **Clone** DorisGPT Repo on your laptop or server using the micro device input: :
 ```bash
 git clone https://github.com/JeanSebastienBash/DorisGPT
 ```